nimroddanielmaayan/understanding-typescript/notes.md

   value, or it can be declared explicitly.
 Usually, there's no need to declare the type of a variable explicitly

+- It's important to remember that `TS` might sometimes force us to do a lot of "type gymnastics" and to invest a lot of workin order to define the desired types correctly.
+When this happens, it's important to remember that `TS` is always optional and that we should decide how much of it is really needed and where

 - The console command to compile `TS` to `JS` is `tsc`.
 For example:

 ```bash